 English explorer John Smith had visited New England before the plague in 1614.
-He returned eight years later and was shocked by what he saw.
+He returned eight years later, and what he saw shocked him.

 “God had laid this country open for us,” he wrote.
 “Where I had seen 100 or 200 people, there is scarce ten to be found.”

-Disease persisted among the Massachusetts from 1620 to 1630, and there were only about 750 left when smallpox struck in 1633, obliterating entire villages.
-The Massachusetts who survived were herded into Christian villages of ‘praying Indians.’
+Disease persisted among the Massachusetts from 1620 to 1630.
+When smallpox struck in 1633, it left only about 750 and obliterated entire villages.
+The colonists herded the Massachusetts who survived into Christian villages of ‘praying Indians.’

 Puritan minister Increase Mather wrote 'about this time the Indians began to be quarrelsome touching the Bounds of the Land which they had sold to the English, but God ended the Controversy by sending the Smallpox amongst the Indians of Saugust, who were before that time exceeding numerous.'

-Along the Merrimack River in New Hampshire, raids by the Mohawks had already weakened the Pennacook Indians when the 1616 plague arrived.
-It killed three out of four Pennacook Indians.
+Along the Merrimack River in New Hampshire, Mohawk raids had already weakened the Pennacook Indians when the 1616 plague arrived.
+It killed three out of four Pennacooks.